abigail-ryan/famous-places/README.md

 #### Surface

 * It was important to keep the design of the quiz clean and fresh.
-* The background ‘tiles’ were kept white, to allow the images stand out and be the focus.
+* The background "tiles" were kept white, to allow the image and answers be the focus.
+* The background question marks image was darkened to allow the quiz "tiles" stand out.
 * The answer buttons were styled with pops of color inspired by the background image, for a bring fun feel for the game.
 * The player receives immediate feedback on their answers.
 The selected button changes color to indicate correct or incorrect answers.
 * The player recieves their final score at the end of the quiz, with a feedback message depending on their score level.